launchdarkly/hello-lua-server/README.md

 We've built a simple console application that demonstrates how LaunchDarkly's SDK works.
 Below, you'll find the build procedure.
 For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Lua reference guide](https://docs.launchdarkly.com/sdk/server-side/lua).

 ## Dependencies
 You will need the shared library for the LaunchDarkly `c-server-sdk`.
 You can automatically download the `lua-server-sdk` and `c-server-sdk` with `download.sh`.
-The `c-server-sdk` shared library must be accessible be the linker at run time.
+The `c-server-sdk` shared library must be accessible by the linker at run time.
 This project is built with `luarocks`.

 The `download.sh` script is not suitable for a production or CI environment.